DanielKotov/justforfun/README.md

 # books

+# how to set up our service

-## 1. How to use poetry
+## 1. You have to use poetry
 ```
-poetry lock
 poetry install
 poetry shell
 ```
-After this you have to be able to use virtual environment
+After this you should be able to use virtual environment with all python packages

-## 2. Project setup
+## 2. Project building
 ```
 sudo docker compose up --build -d
 ```